-The examination of existing buildings, or proposals for building works against criteria to assess their usability at the early design stage, against the requirements of the Equality Act 2010.
+The examination of existing buildings, or proposals for building works to assess their accessibility at the early design stage, in respect of the requirements of the Equality Act 2010.
 See ‘Access consultancy’.

 Air Circuit Breaker, usually found as a main circuit breaker to switchboards connected to the incoming main.